eksimurat/elixir-phoenix-base/README.md

 # elixir-phoenix-base
-Base setup of the Backend for the course II1305
+Base setup for the course II1305